 Master's programme · 2 years · 120 credits

-Within computational science with geoscience specialisation analytical, numerical and statistical methods are used to analyse and draw conclusions from numerical models, as well as huge datasets from geoscientific experiments.
-The programme contains a mix of courses in geoscience, mathematics and computational science that will give you broad knowledge in numerical methods within data science, Monte-Carlo simulations and solutions to differential equations.
-You will also get insight into the interplay between computational methods and the underlying physical phenomena and models that are studied.
+The programme contains a mix of courses in geoscience, mathematics and computational science.
+You will study computational methods within data science, Monte Carlo simulations and solutions to differential equations.
+You will also get insight into the interplay between numerical computational methods and the underlying physical phenomena and models that are studied.

 Open for applicationsApplication opportunities

 This programme is open for applications from 16 October to 15 January.

 Email: compsci [at] math [dot] lu [dot] se